 On the Road to Plow Point Farms in Monroe, GA & a recipe for Armagnac Chicken

 Chickens.
 I bet we eat chicken at least two times a week, if not more, in our house.
 We have become more concerned than ever about the chickens we eat, so we decided to go On the Road to meet with a small family farm that raises chickens, Plow Point Farms.
-Or as Mr. Bunkycooks says, we went to visit the chicken ranch. 😉
+Or as my husband Roger says, we went to visit the chicken ranch. 😉

 Do you know that there are approximately 23 million chickens killed each day in the United States for food?
 Over 300 million chickens are raised and harvested in South Carolina alone on an annual basis.
 The numbers are staggering and you have to ask how we can possibly raise them fast enough.
 That is where most of us probably don’t want to know the story.

 We pass many trucks hauling thousands of chickens to processing plants on our frequent trips to the mountains in North Carolina.
 Feathers are flying and the chickens are tightly packed in cages.
 The living conditions for most of these birds is horrific.
 As Chef Sean Brock (of McCrady’s and Husk restaurants in Charleston, SC) said in our interview with him, “Every time you buy food, you cast a vote.
 Here is my money, thank you so much for treating the chickens that way.
 Keep on doing what you are doing.”
-For this reason, the Bunkycooks have made a conscious effort to support the locally grown and smaller farm raised animals.
+For this reason, Roger and I have made a conscious effort to support the locally grown and smaller farm-raised animals.

 We met Robert Bishop of Plow Point Farms this past winter when we interviewed Chef Linton Hopkins of Restaurant Eugene in Atlanta.
 Robert was meeting with Chef Hopkins who buys several types of chickens and pheasant from this farm to serve at his restaurant.
 Several other chefs in Atlanta buy from Plow Point Farms as well, including Anne Quatrano from Bacchanalia.

-After a rather long and cold winter, we made the visit to their farm near Athens, GA, this spring.
-Robert and his business partner, Russell Bennett, operate a 125 acre family farm that Russell’s family owns.
+After a rather long and cold winter, we made the visit to their farm near Athens, Georgia, this spring.
+Robert and his business partner, Russell Bennett, operate a 125-acre family farm that Russell’s family owns.
 They raise chickens, pheasants, cows and horses.
 They are also breeding and preserving several breeds of heritage rabbits.
-They are using pasture rotation to support the land and the animals.
+They practice pasture rotation to support the land and the animals.

 We had an opportunity to walk the pastures, although Nate the goat was not pleased with our presence and tried to butt us all around the farm.
 We learned that you don’t turn your back on Nate.